Server Log Fundamentals & Compliance: A Technical Blueprint

 How do server logs differ from Google Search Console crawl data?

 Server logs capture every origin request, including blocked crawlers, 404s, and CDN bypasses.
-GSC only reports successfully processed or attempted crawls that reached Google's indexing queue.
+GSC only reports successfully processed or attempted crawls that reached Google's indexing queue, and it samples and aggregates, so it cannot show you the exact wasted requests that logs expose line by line.

 What is the optimal log retention period for SEO analysis?